koalalorenzo/blog/content/posts/202210-10-years-diary/index.md

 ## Being present and living the moment

-I have to be personal here.
-I noticed how writing a diary and forcing myself to describe as much as possible the details helped me to be present.
+Another thing that I noticed is that writing a diary and forcing myself to describe as much as possible the details, helped me to be present and live the moment.

 I still struggle a lot with it, and sometimes time flows too quickly.
 Writing down what I saw, the emotions, the sensations, or small details of my experience does not only enrich the story, but it allows me to teleport mentally when I am reading back again the page.
+I am forcing myself to look around more, to capture feelings  and sensation in my everyday life, so that I will be forced to write it down  later.

+The opposite scares me a lot: not being able to enjoy the important moments of my life and reaching an old age where I didn't pay attention to things that matter.
+I am scared of having past my whole life in front a screen rather than looking at the colors of the leaves or the smile on people's face.

 ## What do I use and how often?

 I have been using [Day One](https://dayoneapp.com) for the last 10 years.
 It is a decent journaling software that has superb features like tags, geolocation and a nice text editor.
+It helps me by adding more information/metadata than the analog counterpart: pen and paper!

 I tried to move to other solutions unsuccessfully.
-It works perfectly with my iPhone, iPad, and Mac, and it has features that help me go back in time and reflect.
-I can see what I wrote today, but during the years and review a specific scene of the movie.
+It works perfectly with my iPhone, iPad, and Mac, and it has features that help me go back in time and
+reflect: I can see what I wrote on the same day a few years back.
+It is like selecting a chapter on our movie.

-At the beginning, I was writing it every day or even more.
+At the beginning, **I was writing it every day or even more**.
 It used to be my companion before going to bed, but now I can't find the time and I write only when I feel like.
 In the last 3/4 years, after burning out at work, I found myself writing once or twice a week.
 Being honest, I feel guilty of not writing every day anymore.
 I am scared of forgetting things, missing memories and not calming my mind down, but that is a pressure I would rather not feel.
+That is why I write when I feel like writing: it should not be a cause of stress.

 ## This show has everything

 I wrote almost the entirety of my 20s.
+From September 2012 up until now.
+I will continue writing.
 Toto from Cinema Paradiso might say that this tape is a perfect pilot for a TV show instead of a single movie!
 Why limiting to a long feature film when you can have:

 * a spy episode about me trying to organize a surprise birthday party
 * a thriller, the one when I drank far too much with the wrong people
-* an adventure one, about dates and hookups on Grindr and trips around the world
+* an adventure one, about dates and hookups on Grindr in Japan
-* an adult-themed one about exploring sexuality and experimenting
 * a comedy episode about that time I had a seizure in the cinema
+* an adult-themed one about exploring sexuality and experimenting new things
-* a sci-fi one where I talk about work and projects that I never finished
+* a sci-fi one about work and projects that I never finished 🤣
-* a LGBTQ+ horror one about that time I got hurt by a homophobic guy
+* a LGBTQ+ horror one about that time I woke up filled with bruises in somebody's flat
 * a dramatic episode when you feel alone because you live abroad
-* a love story filled with plot twists about finding friends and the right man
+* a romantic epsiode filled with plot twists about finding friends and the right man

 Even if the story will be inconsistent and too few recurring characters, I am sure Trixie and Katya would say that [this](https://youtu.be/6nvDC9YSMvQ?t=1310)